 According to International Living’s annual Global Retirement Index, the top criteria retirees base decisions on include ease of buying/renting property, cost of living, infrastructure, and healthcare.

-Competing for the best place to retire in Asia are three Southeast Asian countries, namely Malaysia, Thailand, and the Philippines.
+Competing for the best place to retire in Asia are three Southeast Asian countries.
+Namely Malaysia, Thailand, and the Philippines.

 Recognizing that other places are ahead, authorities are taking steps to ensure the Philippines catches up to them.

-There are only a little more than 42,000 foreigners enrolled in the national retirement plan – less than a tenth of a percent of the total population.
-The Philippine Retirement Authority (PRA) wants to expand their workforce and double the number of foreign retirees by 2020.
+Numbers are rising quickly though.
+The Philippine Retirement Authority (PRA) wants to expand their workforce and double the number of foreign retirees by 2025.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Buying Property in Laos: Restrictive and Difficult - June 12, 2021

 - Malaysia Foreign Property Ownership: Your Best Options - May 8, 2021

 - Thailand Foreign Property Ownership: Your Best Options - April 14, 2021